 Evaluate the results

-Double-click Analysis of [10 fields] in the Outputs tab.
+Click the eye icon next to [10 fields] in the Outputs tab.
 Here, you see a visual representation of a few of the interesting products that have shown to have spiked in demand over the past three months of training data.
 In October, November, and December of 2018, these particular products — masks, hand sanitizer, and spray cleaner — all spiked in demand, much higher than previously recorded, such that the forecasted values for 2019, the year we are predicting, are all much higher due to these three months of training data.
-You can see this by the slope of the line increasing drastically in the $TS-Products_Actuals_Max charts versus the Products_Actuals_Max charts.
+You can see this by comparing the forecasted $TS-Products_Actuals_Max charts versus the Products_Actuals_Max charts.

-This tutorial demonstrated a small example of creating a predictive machine learning model on IBM SPSS Modeler on Watson Studio and IBM SPSS Modeler software.
-The tutorial discusses importing the data into the project and the modeler flow and preparing the data for modeling.
-The tutorial then explains running a time series algorithm for the data and training a prediction model.
+This tutorial demonstrates a small example of creating a predictive machine learning model on IBM SPSS Modeler on Watson Studio.
+The tutorial covers importing the data into the project and the modeler flow and preparing the data for modeling.
+The tutorial then goes over running a time series algorithm for the data and training a prediction model.
 The last step of the tutorial is how to visualize and evaluate the results of the trained model.